microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 The relevant parameters of the tomographic imaging are mentioned in the text at the beginning of each relevant section.
 In addition, a tabular collection of the relevant parameters is collated in a table both attached as supplementary material and available online (linked in the manuscript) at https://github.com/habi/BrukerSkyScanLogfileRuminator/tree/microvasculature-manuscript
-In addition---as mentioned in the supplementary materials section---*all* logfiles of *all* scans performed for this study are also available online, permitting the keen reader to exactly replicate the tomographic scan settings we used.
+In addition---as mentioned in the supplementary materials section---*all* log files of *all* scans performed for this study are also available online, permitting the keen reader to exactly replicate the tomographic scan settings we used.

 > avoid repeating the same concepts in different parts of the manuscript; for example, the fact that decalcification does not allow the simultaneous study of bone and vessels.